-We prove decidability of price-safety for the sum, the maximum, and a finite version of discounted sum, relying on the decidability of coverability for a class of Petri nets with names, broadcasts and whole place operations, that can be seen as an unordered version of Data Nets with name creation [12, 13].
+We prove decidability of price-safety for the sum, the maximum, and a finite version of discounted sum, relying on the decidability of coverability for a class of Petri nets with names, broadcasts and whole place operations, that can be seen as an unordered version of Data Nets with name creation [4, 21].
 In these cases we have decidability of priced soundness within the proper subclass.
-As a corollary, we obtain the corresponding results for ordinary priced wf-nets (with non-negative costs).
+As a consequence, we obtain the corresponding results for ordinary priced wf-nets (with non-negative costs).
 For the average, we reduce soundness to the unpriced case, so that it is decidable for proper rcwf-nets.
-However, price-safety remains open.

-Related Work.
+However, decidability of price-safety for the average remains open.
+Finally, we prove some relations between the studied predicates, and give a preliminary result regarding complexity.
+More precisely, we prove that price-safety for Max, Sum and Ds has a non primitive recursive complexity.

 In parallel to the works on wf-nets and rcwf-nets, there has recently been an increasing interest in the study of quantitative aspects of both finite and infinite state systems.
-In [14] the authors consider quantitative generalizations of classical languages, using weighted finite automata, that assign real numbers to words, instead of boolean values.
+E.g. in [10] the authors consider quantitative generalizations of classical languages, using weighted finite automata, that assign real numbers to words, instead of boolean values.
 They study different problems, which are defined in terms of how they assign a value to each run.
 In particular, they assign the maximum, limsup, liminf, average and discounted sum of the transition weights of the run.

-Numerous works extend timed automata with prices [11, 15, 16].
-E.g., the paper [11] defines a model of Timed Petri Nets with discrete prices.
+Numerous works extend timed automata with prices [5, 7, 8].
+E.g., the paper [5] defines a model of Timed Petri Nets with discrete prices.
 In such model, a price is associated to each run of the net.
 Then, the reachability (coverability) threshold-problem, that of being able to reach (cover) a given final marking with at most a given price, is studied.
-This study is extended to the continuous case in [17].
+This study is extended to the continuous case in [6].
 In our setting, we require the workflow to behave correctly in any case, without the need of a supervisor, which in the priced setting means that no run reaching the final marking costs too much, as opposed to the threshold problems, in which the existence of one good run is considered.
+In [14, 15], time and costs are added to causal nets, a subclass of Petri nets for the modelling of business processes, and a methodology for evaluating their performance is presented.

-Quantitative aspects of reactive systems are studied as energy games e.g. in [18-20].
-For example, in [20] games are played on finite weighted automata, studying the existence of infinite runs satisfying several properties over the accumulated weights, as ensuring that a resource is always available or does not exceed some bound.
+Quantitative aspects of reactive systems are studied as energy games e.g. in [9, 11, 17].
+For example, in [17] games are played on finite weighted automata, studying the existence of infinite runs satisfying several properties over the accumulated weights, as ensuring that a resource is always available or does not exceed some bound.

 Outline.

-Sect.
-2 gives some notations we will use throughout the paper.
-Sec.
-3 extends wf-nets with prices and proves undecidability of price-safety with negative costs.
-In Sect.
-4 we extend rcwf-nets and give some basic results.
-In Sect.
-5 we study some specific cases of price predicates.
-Finally, in Sect.
-6 we present our conclusions.
-Missing proofs can be found in [21].
+Section 2 gives some notations we use throughout the paper.
+Section 3 extends wf-nets with prices.
+In Section 4 we extend rcwf-nets and give some basic results.
+In Section 5 we study some specific price predicates, studying the decidability of safety and soundness for them, setting some complexity results and relating the different price predicates.
+Finally, in Section 6 we present our conclusions.
+This paper is a revised and extended version of [25].

-2 Preliminaries
+2. Preliminaries